-Ransomware, Data Breach Drills, and Cyber Liability Insurance: Has it All Become Just Part of Doing Business?
+Ransomware, Data Breach Drills, and Cyber Liability Insurance: Doing Business As Usual

 As the rise in data breaches continues, more aggressive measures are being sought to ward off a potential data breach no matter how big or small businesses are.
 Dealing with hacks seems to be just the cost of doing business.
 But that cost shouldn’t just focus on recovering from a hack.
 Preparing for a hack is more important than how you’ll deal with one if it happens, and knowing what you can do is the first step in securing your company’s data.